Mccheese178/Pishock_alarmclock/README.md

 3. Open Command Prompt and type "pip install requests"
 5. Once it installs, navigate to the flie location to open main.py in a text editor
 6. Edit the variables (username, api_key, share_code, app_name).
 Save then close
-7. Hold shift and right click in the flie location (make sure you do not have a file sellected), and then click "open powershell window here"
+7. Hold shift and right click in the flie location (make sure you do not have a file selected), and then click "open powershell window here"
 8. Type "python main.py" and press enter
 9. Follow promps given